-- 1.2.6 When adding plantings to the right-of-way is too sloped or is otherwise too prone to erosion to preserve the natural forest floor, use only naturally occurring natives to the Carmel forest: drought-tolerant and nonirrigated, green foliage, ground covers, or low shrubs, informally arranged.
-Do not use bedding plants and exotic species in the public right-of-way. - 1.2.7 Do not remove trees or add gravel or other "hardened" surfaces to provide parking in the right-of-way, but instead reinforce the forest image by separating parking spaces from driveways with plantings and by using natural soil, or fresh, mini-woodchips as surface materials.

-- 1.3.0 Preserve and enhance the forested image of the site. - 1.3.1 Do not wall off properties at the front property lines but instead extend the forest character of the right-of-way into the visible parts of the site by keeping a large portion of each site as open space, with plantings located to filter views of structures.
+- 1.2.6 When adding plantings to the right-of-way use only naturally occurring natives to the Carmel forest: drought-tolerant and nonirrigated, green foliage, ground covers, or low shrubs, informally arranged.
+Do not use bedding plants and exotic species in the public right-of-way. - 1.2.7 Do not remove trees or add gravel or other "hardened" surfaces to provide parking in the right-of-way, but instead reinforce the forest image by separating parking spaces from driveways with plantings and by using natural soil, or fresh, mini-woodchips as surface materials. - 1.3.0 Preserve and enhance the forested image of the site. - 1.3.1 Do not wall off properties at the front property lines but instead extend the forest character of the right-of-way into the visible parts of the site by keeping a large portion of each site as open space, with plantings located to filter views of structures.
 Find maximum limits for hardscape site coverage in the Carmel Municipal Code. - 1.3.2 Preserve and supplement trees, especially those that arch over the street, and provide a mix of upper canopy trees for scale and multi-stemmed lower canopy trees for screening.
-The City Forester determines the mix and the City...regulations cover tree replacement ratios and species. - 1.3.3.
-Do not plant trees that would mature where desired views of significant landscape features, such as the ocean, hillsides, mountains, parklands, greenbelts, or waterways already exist. - 1.3.4 Use site plantings that are predominantly Allocate the preponderance of site plantings to native, drought-tolerant species. and

-Follow the Municipal Code for more specific requirements.
+The City Forester determines the mix and the City...regulations cover tree replacement ratios and species. - 1.3.3 Use site plantings that are predominantly native, drought-tolerant species. and Follow the Municipal Code for more specific requirements. - 1.3.4 Locate plants and ground surfaces in relaxed, informal arrangements that are consistent with the urban forest character, reserving any formal, unnatural arrangements, bedding plants, or exotic flowering plants only for small areas out of public view or small walkway or entry accents.

-- 1.3.5 Locate plants and ground surfaces in relaxed, informal arrangements that are consistent with the urban forest character, reserving any formal, unnatural arrangements, bedding plants, or exotic flowering plants only for small areas out of public view or small walkway or entry accents. - 1.3.6 For a forest meadow ground cover, use only informal, no-water varieties kept out of public view and do not use manicured lawns or artificial turf. - 1.3.7 Projects that involve a new building or substantial alteration require a professional landscape plan, which identifies areas for low-scale plants, shrubbery, and trees for initial review and shows specific planting plans for final review.
+- 1.3.5 For a forest meadow ground cover, use only informal, no-water varieties kept out of public view and do not use manicured lawns or artificial turf. - 1.3.6 Projects that involve a new building or substantial alteration require a professional landscape plan, which identifies areas for low-scale plants, shrubbery, and trees for initial review and shows specific planting plans for final review.
 Address the special needs of each species, using, for example, high-water-use plants near redwoods but not near oaks, paving materials that minimize tree root impacts, and best practices for fire mitigation. - 1.4.0 Preserve un-altered, predevelopment water drainage ways as site amenities. - 1.4.1 Minimize stormwater impacts with Low Impact Development (LID) principles, including: addressing stormwater close to the source, installing bio-retention, and other planted drainage areas, and using "sand-set" instead of "mortar-set" paving with pervious paving materials for water percolation and soil aeration. - 1.4.2 Enhance water quality with stormwater management systems that mimic the natural water cycle, filter stormwater into the ground and direct flows through vegetative buffers and rain gardens where plant and tree uptake can remove pollutants. - 1.4.3 Design new on-site stormwater control devices to appear naturally integrated into the forest.
 Use green roofs, retention areas, or landscaped areas to capture flow and prevent new runoff toward adjacent properties per Carmel Municipal Code Section 15.08.230.